DarioCotza/PyFinTrends/README.md

 # PyFinTrends
-A tiny program for visualize financial assets prices with Google Trends data for a given symbol and keyword, over a 5 year span
+A tiny program for visualize financial market prices with Google Trends data for a given symbol and keyword

 ## Dependencies
 - Numpy